 The method in which backup is taken in MySQL and SQL is slightly different.

 In MySQL, data needs to be backed up in SQL statements to minimize the chances of data corruption the server blocks the database.
-SQL does not block the database at the time of backup, allowing other operations to be performed on the database while the data is being backed up.
+SQL does not block access data the database at the time of backup, allowing other operations to be performed on the database while the data is being backed up.

-MySQL blocks the database at the time of backup, resulting in long restoration times, whereas MS SQL does not and allows for other operations to be performed while it is being backed up, resulting in quicker restoration times.
+MySQL blocks the same database queries at the time of backup, resulting in long restoration times, whereas MS SQL does not and allows for other operations to be performed while it is being backed up, resulting in quicker restoration times.

 Sprinkle Data is a data pipeline tool that can be used to pull data from MySQL database and further structure and streamline data into one standard format.
-It is a no-code data pipeline and analytics platform supporting over 100 data connectors.
+It is a no-code data management pipeline and analytics platform supporting over 100 data connectors.
 If you want to unify all your data in a single place, then Sprinkle data is one of the best pipeline tools available today.

 FAQS